Mounted Grenadiers of the Imperial Guard: The Peninsula

-The next year, the Peninsular war erupted and the Grenadiers à Cheval, together with two newly created Young Guard infantry regiments and some Guard artillery were a part of Bessières' 2nd Corps of the Army of Spain, and were present in Madrid during the May uprising, where their first surgeon, Gauthier, was wounded.
+The Peninsular War erupted the following year, and the Grenadiers à Cheval, together with two newly created Young Guard infantry regiments and some Guard artillery, were a part of Bessières' 2nd Corps of the Army of Spain, and were present in Madrid during the May uprising, where their first surgeon, Gauthier, was wounded.
 They then campaigned in the north-west of the country.
-On July 14 Bessières, with around 14 000 men faced two massed Spanish corps of about 22 000 men, not far away from Valladolid.
-A few squadrons of the regiment saw brief but decisive action in the ensuing battle of Medina del Rio Seco, as they came up in support of general Merle's infantry attack, which repulsed the Spaniards onto Medina and beyond, winning the battle.
+On July 14, at the Battle of Medina de Rioseco, Bessières, with around 14,000 men, faced two massed Spanish corps of about 22,000 men, not far from Valladolid.
+A few squadrons of the regiment saw brief but decisive action as they came up in support of general Merle's infantry attack, which repulsed the Spaniards onto Medina and beyond, winning the battle.

 War of the Fifth Coalition

 At the beginning of 1809, the Emperor recalled his Guard to central Germany for the War of the Fifth Coalition.
-They were present at the battle of Aspern-Essling, under the intense fire of the numerous Austrian artillery, and saw the struggle of their army to contain a vastly superior opponent.
+They were present at the Battle of Aspern-Essling, under the intense fire of the numerous Austrian artillery, and saw the struggle of their army to contain a vastly superior opponent.
 When Napoleon himself had his boot torn by a canister ball, general Frédéric Henri Walther, commander of the Guard cavalry, threatened the Emperor that he would have his grenadiers take him behind the lines by force if he refused to do so willingly.
 The latter complied but had to order a general retreat of the army to the Danube island of Lobau.
 Six weeks later, Napoleon crossed the Danube again, this time managing to bring out a considerable force, attacking the Austrians on the Marchfeld plain.
-The ensuing battle of Wagram would see the Grenadiers à Cheval in reserve during the first day of battle.
+The ensuing Battle of Wagram would see the Grenadiers à Cheval in reserve during the first day of battle.

 However, on the second day, July 6, 1809, the grenadiers, with the rest of the Guard cavalry, were assigned to support general Jacques MacDonald's massive attack column.
 After an initial success, MacDonald saw a rare opportunity to rout the disorderly troops before him and to that effect he requested a charge from general Étienne de Nansouty's cavalry reserve, inviting all other cavalry commanders in the sector to do the same.
 The Guard cavalry, however, did not move and the opportunity came to nothing.
 An angry MacDonald confronted Walther after the battle over the latter's inaction, at which Walther explained that neither his commander, Marshal Bessières, nor the Emperor, had given any orders for a charge and that the Guard could not act without direct orders from one of the two.
 MacDonald's attempts to explain that a charge would have been decisive fell on deaf ears, as Walther at once saluted and left.